cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 pg-0      1/1       Running   0          6s
 </pre>

-#### Expose PostgresSQL Service
+#### Expose PostgreSQL Service

-Now that the **PostgresSQL StatefulSet** is up and running, you will need to expose it publicly before you can consume it.
+Now that the **PostgreSQL StatefulSet** is up and running, you will need to expose it publicly before you can consume it.

 The service definition below assumes you're using minikube, where **NodePort** is the appropriate type of service to expose the application; you may prefer to use something different e.g. a **LoadBalancer** for a GKE cluster.

 To expose the database, run the command:

 ```bash